 Caroline has worked in palliative care since 2000, transferring her respiratory knowledge to work on a pilot study in lung cancer within a hospice environment, setting up the first breathlessness clinic in the South of England.
 She has also developed her own private practice, working on a consultancy and contract basis.
 Caroline has worked as a Physiotherapy Lecturer on the BSc (Hons) Physiotherapy programme at Bournemouth University from 2006 to 2016.
 During this time Caroline maintained her clinical experience through an Honorary contract at a local NHS palliative care unit, as well as a contract between her private practice and a local hospice.

-For the last four years, Caroline has been the Professional Lead for Education at Sue Ryder, a national post covering seven hospices and four neurological centres.
+From 2016 to 2020, Caroline has been the Professional Lead for Education at Sue Ryder, a national post covering seven hospices and four neurological centres.
 Her academic experience was maintained through leading the Sue Ryder accredited palliative care concepts and practice module with the University of West London and being interim Research Lead for a year.
-Caroline was also awarded the status of Visiting Fellow at Bournemouth University in 2016 and is an external examiner for Northumbria University.
+Caroline was also awarded the status of Visiting Fellow at Bournemouth University in 2022 and is an external examiner for Northumbria University.

-Caroline is a Senior Lecturer in Physiotherapy and is Course Lead on the MSc Physiotherapy (Pre-registration) course in the School of Psychology, Sport and Physical Activity.
+Caroline is a Senior Lecturer in Physiotherapy and is Course Lead on the MSc Physiotherapy (Pre-registration) course in the School of Rehabilitation, Sport and Psychology.
 She is involved in the management, curriculum development and delivery of the MSc Physiotherapy (Pre-registration) course and leads the School of Psychology, Sport and Physical Activity Rehabilitation Research Group (RRG).

 Areas of Interest